Nafisa Haji, Advisory Board

 Josh Ruebner, Advisory Board

-Josh Ruebner serves as Policy Director for the U.S. Campaign to End the Israeli Occupation.
-He is the author of “Shattered Hopes: Obama’s Failure to Broker Israeli-Palestinian Peace” (Verso Books, 2013) as well as the forthcoming “Israel: Democracy or Apartheid State?”
-Mr. Ruebner’s analysis and commentary on U.S. policy toward the Middle East appears frequently in media such as NBC, ABC Nightline, C-SPAN, Al Jazeera, USA Today, Los Angeles Times, The Hill, Detroit Free Press, Huffington Post, Middle East Report, and more.
-Mr. Ruebner is a former Analyst in Middle East Affairs at Congressional Research Service, a federal government agency providing Members of Congress with policy analysis.
+Josh Ruebner is the Senior Principal at Progress Up Consulting.
+He has two decades of experience as an analyst for Congressional Research Service and as a policy director for the U.S. Campaign for Palestinian Rights.
+He is the author of two books: “Shattered Hopes: Obama’s Failure to Broker Israeli-Palestinian Peace” (Verso Books, 2013) and “Israel: Democracy or Apartheid State?”
+(Olive Branch Press, 2017).
+Mr. Ruebner’s analysis and commentary on U.S. policy toward the Middle East has appeared in media outlets including NBC, ABC Nightline, C-SPAN, Al Jazeera, USA Today, Los Angeles Times, The Hill, Detroit Free Press, Huffington Post, Middle East Report, and more.
+Mr. Ruebner is a former analyst in Middle East Affairs at Congressional Research Service, a federal government agency providing Members of Congress with policy analysis.
 He holds a graduate degree in International Affairs from Johns Hopkins University School of Advanced International Studies in Washington, DC.

 Sunjeev Bery (@SunjeevBery) serves as director of Freedom Forward.
 Previously, Bery served as advocacy director for the Middle East and North Africa (MENA) at Amnesty International USA, where he lobbied U.S. officials, diplomats, and officeholders regarding human rights concerns across the MENA region; as a regional director for the American Civil Liberties Union, where his work included advocacy on post-9/11 security policies; as a public interest lobbyist on student financial aid issues in Washington, DC; and as a fundraiser for environmental and human rights organizations.
 His commentaries on U.S. foreign policy and human rights have appeared in a range of U.S. newspapers and publications.